 EFLP recognises the necessity to establish a school in its host country and incorporate Lao language into the curriculum.

-Our teachers are skilled in classes with students of different levels and have a proven experience in teaching abroad.
+Our teachers are skilled in classes with students of different levels and have proven experience in teaching abroad.
 They develop a pedagogy and content adapted to the context of our school and its environment.
 They are fully equipped to welcome and facilitate students of varying nationalities and first languages.

 RESPECT FOR NATURE